Mighel881/GuideToTweakDevelopment13-14/README.md

 - Next, the Author/Maintainer is your developer name.
 If you don’t have one, just use your actual name.
 Type that and press enter.

 - Next, the bundle filter is what fills out the .plist file I was talking about above.
-So because we will be targeting the dock, it will be com.apple.springboard.
+So because we will be targeting the dock, it will be ```com.apple.springboard```.
 By default, it is already that, so just press enter.

 - Then the next option which says Springboard, just press enter.
 And that’s it, your template has been created.
 Locate your name in finder and within the list of folders, there should be your tweak, titled hidedock14.
 Drag it to your desktop so it is easier to work with.